Tammy Lynn Sytch: World Championship Wrestling (2000)

-After appearing in Xtreme Pro Wrestling (XPW) in early 2000, both Sytch and Candido signed on with World Championship Wrestling (WCW).
+In early 2000, both Sytch and Candido signed on with World Championship Wrestling (WCW).
 Candido debuted in March of that year and Sytch debuted one month later at Spring Stampede, helping him win the WCW Cruiserweight Championship in a match against The Artist Formerly Known as Prince Iaukea.
-She then feuded with Iaukea's valet Paisley.
-The short-lived feud came to a conclusion at Slamboree, when The Artist and Paisley stripped Sytch 's dress off to reveal her undergarments after Candido defeated The Artist in a singles match.
-Sytch and Candido then briefly feuded with Crowbar and Daffney.
-Candido later dropped the title, which marked the end of the couple's run with the company.
-As in the past, Sytch's departure was surrounded by rumors of drug abuse.
+She then feuded with Iaukea's valet Paisley, with Paisley defeating her in a bout on WCW Thunder.
+The short-lived feud came to a conclusion at Slamboree in May 2000, when The Artist and Paisley stripped Sytch's dress off to reveal her undergarments after Candido defeated The Artist in a singles match.